-Singapore arrests 17, seizes millions in suspected Shell oil heist
+Singapore charges 11 men over Shell oil heist

 Bukom is the largest wholly owned Shell refinery in the world in terms of crude distillation capacity, according to the company’s website.

 Shell declined to say how much oil had been stolen.
+The charge sheets specified gasoil as the stolen commodity and listed varying amounts for each man charged.

 Shipping and oil refining have contributed significantly to Singapore’s rising wealth during the past decades.